Landscaper marketing that books the right design-build and maintenance work

 Why landscaping marketing demands seasonal precision

-Landscaping has the most dramatic seasonal demand swing of any home service trade.
-Spring generates 60% or more of annual leads, summer sustains the pipeline, and winter slows to a crawl in most markets.
-A landscaping company running the same ad budget every month of the year is overspending from November through February and underspending during the March through June surge when homeowners are actively planning outdoor projects.
+Landscaping has the sharpest seasonal swing in home services.
+Spring drives 60% or more of annual leads, summer sustains the pipeline, winter slows to a crawl.
+Running the same monthly ad budget all year means overspending in winter and underspending during the March-to-June surge when homeowners are planning outdoor projects.

-The other challenge unique to landscaping is the vast gap between maintenance and design/build work.
-A homeowner searching "lawn mowing service near me" represents a $200 per month recurring contract.
-A homeowner searching "landscape design Kirkland" or "patio installation Bellevue" represents a $15,000 to $40,000 project.
-Marketing both services with the same campaign, landing page, and messaging means your design/build services get buried under a mountain of maintenance inquiries, and your high-value prospects never see content that matches their project scope.
+The other gap is between maintenance and design-build work.
+"Lawn mowing service near me" is a $200-a-month recurring contract.
+"Landscape design Kirkland" or "patio installation Bellevue" is a $15,000 to $40,000 project.
+Marketing both with one campaign buries the design-build leads under maintenance inquiries, and the high-value prospects never see the right content.

-We manage marketing for 4 landscaping companies and have learned that the combination of seasonal budget pacing and service-tier segmentation is what separates growing landscaping businesses from those that struggle with feast-or-famine revenue cycles.
-Layer in portfolio content with neighborhood tagging for local SEO, and you build a marketing system that fills your schedule during peak season and keeps revenue flowing through the slower months with maintenance contracts, hardscape projects, and winter services.
+We manage marketing for four landscaping companies.
+Seasonal budget pacing plus service-tier segmentation is what separates steady growth from feast-or-famine.
+Add portfolio content with neighborhood tagging for local SEO and you fill the schedule in peak season and keep revenue flowing through the slower months.

 You own everything